dfu-programmer/dfu-programmer/test/README.md

  - `$DFU` - The path to the recently built `dfu-programmer` executable.
  - `$TARGET` - The correct "target" argument that dfu-programmer should use for the attached device.
- - `$AVRDUDE` - A path to avrdude to needed flags.
+ - `$AVRDUDE` - A path to avrdude with needed flags.
 Just add "-U flash:r:-:h" to read the flash memory as hex bytes

 ## Setup Script for new Pi